 11. Flip a coin (!)

-Recap: Approaches to Making Better Decisions
+Recap: Tips for Making Wise Decisions

 What the Bible says:

-- Stay close to God daily through prayer and reading the Word.
+- Stay close to God daily.

-- Ask God for wisdom first when facing a decision.
+- Ask God for wisdom first.

 - Be willing to surrender all options.